paulpadian/minesweeper/readme.md

 # Objective
 * Minesweeper
     * Click boxes to uncover their hidden values, show all the values except for mine locations and you win the game.
-Don't click a bomb box or you'll loose the game.
+Click a bomb box or you loose the game.

 # Wire Frame
 ![minesweeper wire frame](https://i.imgur.com/pOMw3yX.png)